 Each client that contacts us is in a different stage of their GMAT prep, but a universal constant is that each is striving for a great 700+ GMAT score.
-The threshold difficulty standing in their way is the lack of a proper mindset, which in turn can lead to a poor performance, whether due attitude, inefficient solving mechanisms, misplaced focus, or myriad other issues.
+The threshold difficulty standing in their way is the lack of a proper mindset, which in turn can lead to a poor performance, whether due to attitude, inefficient solving mechanisms, misplaced focus, or myriad other issues.
 No matter what, mindset leads the way to performance.

 To adjust one’s way of perceiving problems requires much more intricate work than cramming a bunch of material, facts, and figures.
 Taking the time to understand this and elevate your approach to the test is challenging but ultimately rewarding come test day.
 Here are five takeaways that anyone scoring 700 or better on the GMAT comes to realize along their GMAT journey.
 These insights that help test takers thrive help top performers continue to excel in their MBA/grad school programs and in their post-MBA careers, long after the GMAT is a distant memory.